Raso, 10 mg 15 pcs

 Cytochrome 450 system

-The AUC and Cmax values for clarithromycin and amoxicillin were similar when comparing combination therapy to monotherapy.
-The AUC and Cmax were increased by 11% and 34%, respectively, for rabeprazole, and the AUC and Cmax were increased by 42% and 46%, respectively, for 14-hydroxy-clarytromycin (the active metabolite of clarithromycin) for combination therapy compared with monotherapy.
-This increase in exposure rates for rabeprazole and clarithromycin was not found to be clinically significant.
+A study of combination therapy with antibacterial drugs was conducted.
+This four-way crossover study involved 16 healthy volunteers who received rabeprazole 20 mg, amoxicillin 1000 mg, clarithromycin 500 mg, or a combination of these three drugs (RAC – rabeprazole, amoxicillin, clarithromycin).
+AUC and Cmax values for clarithromycin and amoxicillin were similar when combination therapy was compared with monotherapy.
+The AUC and Cmax for rabeprazole increased by 11% and 34%, respectively, and for 14-hydroxy-clarithromycin (the active metabolite of clarithromycin), the AUC and Cmax increased by 42% and 46%, respectively, for combination therapy compared with monotherapy.
+This increase in exposure rates for rabeprazole and clarithromycin was not considered clinically significant.

 Atazanavir